RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-System.md

 So basically, to create a plugin you should follow these three steps:

 1. The plugin developer should choose which airgeddon function from the main script want to modify.
-To know that, could be a good idea to use the debug mode available at options `AIRGEDDON_DEBUG_MODE=true` in order to identify the function that applies to the desired part of the script wanted to be modified.
+To know that, it would be a good idea to use the debug mode available at options `AIRGEDDON_DEBUG_MODE=true` in order to identify the function to be hooked and modified to achieve desired enhancement or feature.
 More info about how to use this option at [Wiki Options Section].
 2. After selecting a function to interact with, the developer should decide which action will take over that function (prehook, override, posthook).
 3. Then, create the function "hooking" it inside the plugin file.